mahnoormahnoorr/Quantization/GPTQ/readme.md

 - Model size (MB) before and after quantization.

 ## Notes
 - The current scripts use **OPT-125M** for fast experimentation.
 Replace `model_name` with a larger model to test real-world efficiency gains.
+In this case, you might want to disable saving the models.
 - For large models, prefer `device_map="auto"` to let 🤗 Accelerate handle placement across GPUs.
 - The `GPTQConfig` path is simpler and integrates directly with Hugging Face pipelines, while the `GPTQModifier` path gives you more flexibility for research and custom recipes.